odeum/odeum-ui/README.md

 ODEUM UI primitives (odeum-ui) are a collection of simple visual components build for ODEUM Code open source UI framework.
 All components are build with styled-components and ReactJS and the following components will be added:

 - Button - a simple Button component
-- Icon - Icon component
+- Icon - an icon helper component, uses material-design from react-icons
+- Modal - a styled modal based upon react-modal
 ...

 # 2. Installation